mrichtarsky/linux-shared/README.md

-# Setup script for Debian/Ubuntu and SLES development machines
+# Setup script for development machines

+Supported:
+  - x86_64 Linux Debian/Ubuntu and SLES
+  - aarch64 macOS (Apple Silicon)

 Quickly get up and running on a new server/VM with the environment you are used to.